Eurovision Song Contest 2015: Spokespersons

+Each participating broadcaster appointed a spokesperson who was responsible for announcing, in English or French, the votes for its respective country.
 The voting order was revealed the morning of the final, and for the only time in Eurovision history to date, the names of all the spokespersons were displayed onscreen.
 However, because of technical problems in some countries the final voting order was the following: